 It was concluded that Amaurosis Fugaz in young adults has a different clinical pattern and may have a different etiology, possibly migraine, compared with that observed in elderly patients.

-The pattern of visual loss in some of the cases suggests that the choroidal circulation rather than the retinal circulation is mainly affected.
+In some cases, the pattern of visual loss suggests that the choroidal circulation rather than the retinal circulation is mainly affected.

-By definition, patients with Amaurosis Fugaz almost always show up after the episode has resolved; therefore, the neurological and ophthalmological examination is usually normal.
+Patients with Amaurosis Fugaz almost always show up after the episode has resolved; therefore, the neurological and ophthalmological examination is usually routine.

 Physicians rely on confidence in the patient’s description of the nature of visual symptoms and associated characteristics.